vince15dk/blockchain/README.md

 * Backend - Node.js
 * Frontend - Angular

-Porting 5 diffrenet local ports declared in package.json, each port handles the process of block chaining as if it is chained as seriese of the nodes in the real world.
+Porting 5 diffrenet local ports declared in package.json<br/>
+Each port(node) handles the process of blockchain as if being chained as series of the nodes in the real world.

 Each end point can be tested by postman

-* /transaction-broadcast (Postman)
+* /transaction-broadcast (postman)
-* /register-and-broadcast-node (Postman)
+* /register-and-broadcast-node (postman)
 * /mine (on browser)
 * /consensus (on browser)
 * /block-explorer (on browser)